 Traders can further refine this by looking at price action trading strategies to help identify entry, stop loss and target levels, as well as experiment with different trading indicators.

-Why trade with Admiral Markets?
+Why trade with Admirals?

 - Trade with a well-established, regulated company which includes regulation from the UK's Financial Conduct Authority.